 Controlling your mental focus is crucial all the way through the training process, dealing with unexpected events, dealing with injuries, dealing with DNFs, dealing with disappointment, dealing with goal setting.
 Can you rig the game to win?

 Start to apply a few of the technique to your training.
 Use “dead” time in traffic or in a queue to practice some of these techniques.
-For triathlon specific guided help, try this triathlon specific program.
+For more guided on sharpening your mind strength and power, listen to this awesome audio book on Peak Performance next time you are on your indoor bike trainer.

 * * * *